-- a minimum of 10.0 and a maximum of 12.5 units in business administration and tourism and hospitality management including BUSI 4499 - a concentration or major in one area as approved by the department.
-The area of concentration must include at least 1.0 unit at the 4000 level in addition to the honours thesis. - Students who graduate with a Bachelor of Business Administration-Honours may complete one or more minors in accounting, finance, management, marketing, strategic human resource management, tourism and hospitality management, or any other area as specified by the department offering the minor.
+- a minimum of 10.0 and a maximum of 12.5 units in business administration and tourism and hospitality management including BUSI 4499 - □ a concentration or major in one area as approved by the department.
+The area of concentration must include at least 1.0 unit at the 4000 level in addition to the honours thesis.

+- □ Students who graduate with a Bachelor of Business Administration-Honours may complete one or more minors in accounting, finance, management, marketing, strategic human resource management, tourism and hospitality management, or any other area as specified by the department offering the minor.
 A minor requires completion of 3.0 units of coursework.
 Students must achieve a minimum GPA of 2.0 in the required 3.0 units and must meet any specified requirements for the minor.

-1.0 unit from each core group A, B, and C listed on page 63:

-☐ Core A - Sciences & Mathematics (1.0 unit)

-☐ Core B - Social Sciences (1.0 unit)

-☐ Core C - Humanities (1.0 unit)

-obtain a minimum GPA of 3.0 and a grade of at least C- in 10.0 units of the required honours courses including all courses required for the concentration or major obtain an overall GPA of 3.0 or better in all courses counted for the degree beyond the first 5.0 units taken
+□ 1.0 unit from each core group A. B. and C. listed on page - 1.0 unit from each core group A, B, and C listed on page 63: - ☐ Core A Sciences & Mathematics (1.0 unit) - ☐ Core B Social Sciences (1.0 unit) - ☐ Core C Humanities (1.0 unit) - obtain a minimum GPA of 3.0 and a grade of at least C- in 10.0 units of the required honours courses including all courses required for the concentration or major - ☐ achieve a minimum of B- in BUSI 4499 - □ obtain an overall GPA of 3.0 or better in all courses counted for the degree beyond the first 5.0 units taken - □ Note: co-operative education work term courses (BUSI 1188, 2288, and 3388) cannot be counted in the calculation of the GPA